tferariu/formal-ledger-specifications/src/Ledger/Conway/Specification/Certs.lagda.md

 ### Auxiliary POOL transition system

+??? info "Differences with the Shelley Specification"

        Note that we are deviating in style from the Shelley specification here.
 In the Shelley specification (Figure 25), the POOL transition system has three rules.
        Here we use a single rule to register and to reregister pools, which is the way in which the Haskell implementation does it as well.

 ```agda
 data _⊢_⇀⦇_,POOL⦈_ : PoolEnv → PState → DCert → PState → Type where